 Melanie’s captivating choice featured a mermaid silhouette, bateau neckline, and royal length train.
 Combining sexiness with sophistication, the fitted crepe design was underscored by elegant lace paneling, dazzling crystal accents, and exquisite button detailing down the back.
 She finished her glamorous look with embellished red Badgley Mischka heels, vintage inspired earrings, and a statement bracelet.

 Melanie expressed her romantic side with a striking bouquet of roses, dahlias, ranunculus, cosmos, and astilbe in shades of blush, deep red, white, and soft pink complemented by cascading greenery.
 Offering comforting memories, a sentimental charm was pinned to the arrangement.
-“Just a few months before I met Nick in 2015, my step-father passed away from brain cancer in 2015.
+“Just a few months before I met Nick in 2015, my step-father passed away from brain cancer.
 When he and my Dad married in 2012, he wrote me a beautiful note.
 I had part of it engraved onto a little disc in his handwriting and pinned onto the ribbon of my bouquet.”

 Accompanying his leading lady, Nick wore a sharp navy and black satin trimmed tux by John Varvatos.
 “We are big nerds,” Melanie says with a laugh.
 “We love comic books, video games, Dungeons & Dragons… all that good stuff.
 His ‘Foxhound’ lapel pin is a symbol from Metal Gear Solid, one of his favorite video game series.”
 The couple’s wedding party doubled as a supporting cast ready for the big screen.
 The bridesmaids looked flawless in dresses of various blue shades and styles while the groomsmen donned gentlemanly formal attire with ‘Geek’ lapel pins as well.